info@heritagehillgb.org | 920.448.5150

 Fort Howard Guard House

-Originally built by the U.S. Army in 1833-1835 and relocated to Heritage Hill in 2010 from the north side of Bond Street between Broadway and Chestnut Streets in Green Bay.
-The construction style is in the Federal style.
+The guardhouse was originally built by the U.S. Army in 1833.
+After Ft.
+Howard closed, the building was moved off military grounds to the north side of Bond Street between Broadway and Chestnut Streets in Green Bay.
+It was relocated to Heritage Hill in 2010.
+The construction style is in the Greek Revival style.

-This original Fort Howard building was constructed on the west bank of the Fox River between 1833 and 1835.
-Any visitor wanting to access to Fort Howard was required to enter through the lower sally port of this building.
+The guardhouse complex served as the main entrance to Fort Howard.
+Anyone visitor wanting to visit the stockade, 3-acre garrison entered through the lower sally port.
 The upper story rooms served as the Commanding Officer’s office, on-duty guards’ room, light prison, and post library.
-In the lower portion of the guardhouse is the full prison for serious offenders.
+In the lower portion of the guardhouse is the full prison, where serious offenders were confined and served out their sentences.

 Fort Howard Gallery, a Permanent Heritage Hill Exhibit